tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/站点加速/修改头部/修改 HTTP 回源请求头_intl_en.md

 ## Overview
 You can customize, add, and delete headers in HTTP origin-pull requests from nodes to the origin.
->?
-EdgeOne forwards `X-Forwarded-For` and `X-Forwarded-Proto` to the origin by default, so you don't need to configure them.
+>?EdgeOne forwards `X-Forwarded-For` and `X-Forwarded-Proto` to the origin by default, so you don't need to configure them.

-## Operation Guide
+## Directions
 1. Log in to the [EdgeOne console](https://console.cloud.tencent.com/edgeone).
 Click **Rule Engine** on the left sidebar.
 2. On the page that displays, select the target site and create rules to configure HTTP request headers as needed.
 For more information, see [Overview](https://intl.cloud.tencent.com/document/product/1145/46151).
 Description of configuration items: